 The most impressive build by far in our test selection is that of the Canyon Spectral AL 6.0.
 This bike is ready to rumble with beefy suspension, powerful brakes, a 1x12 speed drivetrain, meaty Maxxis tires, a dropper seat post, and a comfortable cockpit set up.
 The component spec to price ratio and performance that this bike delivers is incredible.
 This bike is ready to go straight out of the box.

 The next most impressive build is the Giant Stance 1.
 Not only is this bike very lightweight for this price point at 28.7 pounds, but it comes stock with a Fox suspension package that outperforms all the other bikes in this test selection other than the Canyon Spectral, a Shimano SLX 1x 11 speed drivetrain, and Giant XC-1 tubeless wheels with Maxxis Ardent tires set up tubeless from the factory.

-Both the Kona Process 134 SE and the Marin Hawk Hill 2 had reasonable builds considering the price.
-While there really wasn't anything to write home about for either bike, they both featured 1x drivetrains, dropper seat posts, nice wide handlebars and grippy trail worthy tires.
-Unfortunately, both bikes were held back by their suspension, most notably the Rock Shox Recon fork spec'd on both.
+The Kona Process 134 SE, the Marin Hawk Hill 2, and have reasonable builds considering the price.
+While there really isn't anything to write home about on the builds of these bikes, they both have 1x drivetrains, dropper seat posts, nice wide handlebars and grippy trail worthy tires.
+Unfortunately, both bikes were held back by their suspension, most notably the Rock Shox Recon Silver fork spec'd on both.
 The Recon didn't do either bike any favors, with limited tune-ability, a pogo stick feel and the least smooth travel of all the forks we tested.
 Better forks would have done wonders for the overall performance of both of these bikes.